yLexter/computer-science/Python [Algoritmos]/README.md

-# Algoritmos
+# Algorithms

-Este repositório é dedicado à disciplina de Algoritmos, onde exploramos conceitos básicos de programação em Python.
-Os tópicos abordados incluem estruturas de controle condicional (if), laços (while), funções, variáveis, boas práticas de programação, listas, operadores de multiplicação e outros conceitos fundamentais.
+This repository is dedicated to the Algorithms discipline, where we explore basic programming concepts in Python.
+Topics covered include conditional control structures (if), while loops, functions, variables, good programming practices, lists, multiplication operators, and other fundamental concepts.

-## Professor
+## Teacher
-- **Professora:** Kézia Vasconcelos
+- **Teacher:** Kézia Vasconcelos

-## Conteúdo da Disciplina
+## Subject Content

-Neste repositório, você encontrará exemplos e exercícios relacionados aos seguintes tópicos:
+In this repository you will find examples and exercises related to the following topics:

-- Estruturas de Controle Condicional (if statements)
+- Conditional Control Structures (if statements)
-- Laços de Repetição (while loops)
+- Repeat loops (while loops)
-- Funções em Python
+- Functions in Python
-- Manipulação de Variáveis
+- Variable Manipulation
-- Boas Práticas de Programação
+- Good Programming Practices
-- Listas e Manipulação de Listas
+- Lists and List Manipulation
-- Operadores de Multiplicação e Aritméticos
+- Multiplication and Arithmetic Operators

-## Como Usar
+## How to use

-Este repositório contém uma série de diretórios, cada um relacionado a um tópico específico.
-Dentro de cada diretório, você encontrará códigos de exemplo, resoluções de exercícios e para os tópicos correspondentes.
+This repository contains a series of directories, each related to a specific topic.
+Within each directory, you will find example codes, exercise resolutions, and solutions for the corresponding topics.